kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 vault login <s.***>
 ---
 Success!
 You are now authenticated.
 The token information displayed below is already stored in the token helper.
-You do NOT need to run "vault login" again.
-Future Vault requests will automatically use this token.
+You do NOT need to run "vault login" again Future Vault requests will automatically use this token

 Key                  Value
 ---                  -----